crate/cratedb-guide/docs/integrate/airflow/import-parquet.md

 (airflow-import-parquet)=
-# Automating the import of Parquet files with Apache Airflow
+# Automate the import of Parquet files with Apache Airflow

 ## Introduction